MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 At this moment we are able to write consistent data in our source of truth.
 But we don't serve data from the event store directly.
 We will implement database for read models.

-## PROJECTION
+## Projection

-First thing first, where do we store our data ?
+First things first, where do we store our data?
 As banking application, the number of read actions is going to be substantial.
 Also as the number of clients increases we need to have automatic scalable resources to absorb the growing traffic without giving too much thoughts about it.
 For these reasons we are going to go also with DynamoDB to create the projections database.

-Then how do we shape our data ?
-The main purpose of CQRS is to split writing and reading data, so we can optimize the reading models to be as fast as possible.
-In order to be the fastest when reading data is to read directly what what you will display.
-So the purpose of the read models projections is to store data as it is viewed in the application, each projection represent a business entity.
-As the amount of storage is not the issue but the running time is, this is the most efficient way to store data event if it means duplicate some parts of read models data.
+Then how do we shape our data?
+The main purpose of CQRS is to split writing and reading data, so we can optimize the reading part by modeling correctly the models.
+In order to be as fast as possible, the read models projections can store data as it is viewed in the application, each projection representing a business entity.
+As the amount of storage is not the issue but the running time is, this is the most efficient way to store data event if it means duplicating some parts of read models data.

 In our use case, we want to display the total balance of your account and the last transaction you made.
-For that purpose we will simply store these to data for every user.
-We configure the id of the user as the partition key, that way every projection regarding the same user is stored in the partition.
+For that purpose we will simply store these data for every user.
+We configure the id of the user as the partition key, that way every projection regarding the same user is stored in the same partition.
 We need to be able to fetch certain projection and filter others, so we put the type of projection as the sort key.
 The access pattern allow efficient access to displayable data.

 <img src="./assets/projection-schema.png" style="display: block; margin: auto" width="600"/>

-We can feed our architecture with a new block that is the projection.
+We can feed our architecture with a new block: the **projection**.

 <img src="./assets/archi-step-4-projection.png" style="display: block; margin: auto" width="700"/>

-We know that we store read models as they are displayed in the frontend, so the question now is how do we retrieve that data ?
+We know that we store read models as they are displayed in the frontend, so the question now is how do we retrieve that data?

-## QUERY
+## Query

 Our application doesn't show anything for the moment because we don't fetch any data.
 It communicates via HTTP request to retrieve data.
 And we can query data from DynamoDB from a lambda function which rightly named Query, aka the Q in CQRS.
 Hence we can use the same type of interface as the command : an HTTP API Gateway combined with a lambda function that retrieves the correct data.